CTSRD-CHERI/TestRIG/README.md

 ## Glorious vision
 TestRIG is a framework for RISC-V processor verification using the RVFI-DII (pronounced "rividy") interface.
 TestRIG supports two types of components:

 1. Vengines (verification engines)
 2. Implementations (including Models)

-Vengines generate RVFI-DII instruction traces, and consume RVFI-DII exeuction traces.
+Vengines generate two equivelant streams of RVFI-DII instruction traces, and consume two streams of RVFI-DII exeuction traces, asserting that they are equivelant.
 Implemenations consume RVFI-DII instruction traces, and generate RVFI-DII execution traces.

 TestRIG eliminates the "test gap" between specification and implementation.